Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Logging/Log.md

 ### IndentLevel

-Gets or sets the indent level.The default value is`0`.
+Gets or sets the indent level.
+The default value is`0`.

 #### Exceptions